symfony/symfony/UPGRADE-4.0.md

 ----------

  * Relying on convention-based commands discovery is not supported anymore.
-   Use PSR-4 based Service Discovery instead.
+   Use PSR-4 based service discovery instead.

    Before: